GSA/digitalgov.gov/content/posts/2012-12-06-weather-gov-usability-case-study.md

 ---
+url: /2012/12/06/weather-gov-usability-case-study/
 date: 2012-12-06 4:43:22 -0400
-title: 'Weather.gov &amp;#8211; Usability Case Study'
+title: 'Weather.gov &#8211; Usability Case Study'
 summary: 'After conducting a usability test and listening to customer feedback, the Weather.gov team and the DigitalGov User Experience Program&nbsp;identified these three issues as both important and quickly solvable.
-Problem 1\: Terminology and Labels Confusing The terminology and labels used were either too technical or too abstract for users to understand&mdash;a far cry from the plain'
+Problem 1: Terminology and Labels Confusing The terminology and labels used were either too technical or too abstract for users to understand&mdash;a far cry from the plain'
-authors: [jonathan-rubin]
+authors:
+  - jonathan-rubin
 categories:
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
   - UX
 tag:
   - DigitalGov User Experience Program